 B.A. in Geography 1985, University of Washington.

 Dr. Oetter teaches physical geography, resource geography, geographic techniques, environmental science, and interdisciplinary studies.
 His research is concentrated on the application of remote sensing and Geographic Information Systems (GIS) to resource development issues, especially land cover change and riparian management.
-He enjoys working with students who have an interest in understanding the spatial connections between humans and their local environment, including space/time geography, environmental conservation, water resources management, and wildlife habitat modeling.
-Dr. Oetter holds a Certificate in Environmental Ethics from the University of Georgia, and has been very active promoting sustainability projects at the college, including environmental education, materials recovery, energy conservation, and alternative transportation.
+He enjoys working with students who have an interest in understanding the spatial connections between humans and their local environment.
+Dr. Oetter holds a Certificate in Environmental Ethics from the University of Georgia, and has been very active promoting sustainability projects at the college.
 Dr. Oetter is a certified GIS Professional.

 B.A.
 Political Science and International Studies, University of Kansas, May 1999